 Remember that God has four answers to prayer: Yes, No, Wait, or “Here is something better.”

 For Christian thinkers who start to appreciate Thomistic philosophy and want to go deeper into Thomism, I have additional recommendations.
-I already recommended the reading of books by Joseph Owen, James Collins, and Etienne Gilson.
+I already recommended the reading of books by Joseph Owens, James Collins, and Etienne Gilson.
 I’ll add Jacques Maritain, Alasdair, MacIntyre, and Reginald Garrigou-Lagrange to that list.

 First, read my updated book on Aquinas.
 It was originally titled Thomas Aquinas: An Evangelical Appraisal.
 The updated and expanded revision is better and is titled Should Old Aquinas be Forgotten?

 Second, I recommend Etienne Gilson the most because he is the most scholarly.
-Some find him easier to read than Joseph Owen.
+Some find him easier to read than Joseph Owens.
 After reading Gilson’s Being and Some Philosophers, read his God and Philosophy.
 This is so brilliant because of making the connection between God and being.
 God is being!
 This is the genius of Christian philosophy that the Greek philosophers did not have.

 readable.
 Also read Aquinas’ Summa contra Gentiles.
 It is easier to master than the Summa Theologica.